nickanderson/psentry/readme.rst

-pSentry is a small daemon to monotior and correct heirachel permission structures.
+pSentry is a small daemon to monitor and correct hierarchical posix compliant and ACL permissions.
+Inotify is used for filesystem monitoring. structures.

-Works with normal unix permissions as well as ACLs.

 Note:
     I never really have had time to "finish" this.
 I got it to a working point